On this page

 Partner with your channel distributors and retailers on marketing campaigns.
 Provide them with marketing collateral, point-of-sale materials, and promotional support to help them effectively market your products.

-Co-branded campaigns, joint advertising efforts, and localized promotions can create a sense of partnership and shared success.
-Additionally, consider developing a loyalty program for end customers that benefits both the channel partners and the end users, as this can further boost engagement.
+Co-branded campaigns, joint advertising efforts, and localized marketing strategies can create a sense of partnership and shared success.
+Additionally, consider developing a loyalty program for end customers those benefits both the channel partners and the end users, as this can further boost engagement.

 5. Regular feedback and support